doytowin/doyto-query-memorydb-repo/README.md

 ------

 The `DoytoQueryMemoryDB` project is derived from `doyto-query-memory` which works as a mock for TDD in database access development.
-Now it is seperated from `DoytoQuery` project and aiming to be an embedded relational database without query language.
+Now it is seperated from `DoytoQuery` project and aiming to be an embedded object-oriented database without query language.

 License
 -------